udegarami/building_energy_analytics_ml/README.md

 ## License

 This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code for your purposes.

 ## Acknowledgments

-Special thanks to the dataset source for providing the energy data used in this analysis.

 If you have any questions or feedback, feel free to contact me.